What type of wax do you use?

 Where are you based?

 Our offices and factory are based in Lindal-in-Furness, Cumbria, in the English Lakes.
-We also have our retail outlet based here, plus an outlet in The Lowry, Greater Manchester and other concessions throughout the country.
+We also have our retail outlet based here, plus other concessions throughout the country.
 See our Outlets page for more information.

 How long has the company been in existence?

 From starting in a garage in the 1980s to now having just invested £1 million in our Cumbrian factory, we’ve come quite a way.
 We will be celebrating our 40th birthday in 2020 – that’s a lot of years’ worth of knowledge about candles!

 Do you manufacture your own products?